JamesMcCarthy79/Home-Assistant-Config/README.md

 <h1 align="center">Kingia Castle Smart Home Configuration</h1>
 <hr *** </hr>
 <p align="center">Home Assistant Configuration &amp; Documentation for my Smart House.</p>
+<p align="center">I am making the move to a package based system as my automations and config is getting out of contro and harder for anyone to follow.
+I have created a Readme for each of the packages detailing what each is for and how I use it.
+The transition to packages is being done on a dev Pi to make sure all is well before I commit them to this repo, I hope that these will make it easier to follow having all config pertaining to a particular section all in one place rather then having to navigate several yaml files.</br>
 <p align="center">
   I live in <img src="https://github.com/oxguy3/flags/blob/master/mini/au.png"/>, and therefor my links are for where I purchased from.
 There may be better (and most likely cheaper) sites in your local regions.</br>
 <hr --- </hr>